cfelder/ldap3-orm/doc/ipython.rst

 example and is not optimized in several aspects.

-* The function queries the directory for all already registered ``uidNumbers`` and generates a list of free ``ids`` in a give range but it returns just the first item/id in the list.
+* The function queries the directory for all already registered ``uidNumbers`` and generates a list of free ``ids`` in a given range but it returns just the first item/id in the list.

 * The function queries the directory at every call.